SoftTissueBiomechanicsLab/Texas_TriValve/README.md

 * Clipping_QuasiStatic.inp
   * Regurgitant tricuspid valve model repaired via clip-based repair, loaded to pathological pressures at end-systole.

 Additionally, we provide a user defined material model (Leaflet_Material.f) that must be used to successfully run the input files listed above.
+We recommend all models be run using double precision in Abaqus/Explicit

 This work is licensed under a